AKUINO/LoRanne/README.md

   * allocation table field: 3 bits (0 to 7) in the same byte (lower bits)
   * 0 to 6 : to be decided, content will have the same length than the length specified for Data messages values.
   * 7: height bytes = 64bits 1-Wire device address
+* I2C Allocation table message (sent every hour or on request from the central node):
+  * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte) identifying a data register transmitted in data messages.
+  * allocation table field: 3 bits (0 to 7) in the same byte (lower bits)
+  * 2 to 7: (1 to height bytes) byte 0 = I2C device address; byte 1 = device sub-type; byte 3 to 6 = configuration byte 1 to 4
 * Actuators setting messages have the same format but registers (0-31) are independant than those for sensors.
 * Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
 Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".
 * Retransmission: message with exactly the same Header (TO, FROM, ID, FLAGS) and Payload than the one transmitted before